Fitting in with the Portuguese people and their way of life doesn’t have to be hard. Here are a few ways you can easily get by in Portugal.

 When it comes to sports, the love between the Portuguese people and soccer is unbreakable.
 In fact, soccer is the oldest sport in Portugal.
 The first soccer team, Boavista, was founded back in 1903.

 The largest rival clubs right now in soccer are Sporting Lisbon and Benfica, but there are plenty of other football clubs in the country.
-Soccer doesn’t stop at the club level in Portugal; they have a strong national soccer team that is ranked 8 in the world according to FIFA ranking 2021
+Soccer doesn’t stop at the club level in Portugal; they have a strong national soccer team that is ranked 6th, according to FIFA ranking 2024

 It is common to find families and friends watching football matches in stadiums or go to a common friend’s house and watch the game from there; that is how they love soccer.